 Looking for new ways to grow your membership site's user base and generate more sign-ups for your paid courses and programs?
-The sales-promotion ideas in this guide can help you do just that.
+The ideas for sales promotions in this guide will help you do just that.

 Whatever your stage in the membership-site journey, chances are, getting more members is high on your priority list.
 And trying out a few of the promotional methods in this guide could move your closer to your goals.